MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 Configuring a Controller
 ------------------------
-.. todo:: Reference the new flexrayusbinterface!
+.. todo:: Turn the descripton into sphinx/breathe doxygen type documentation

+The flexrayusbinterface interface (internally as well as externally) makes heavy use of `mapbox variants <https://github.com/mapbox/variant>`_ and one should be familiar with the concept to use the library, as well as develop it.

+Flexrayusbinterface takes a FlexRayBus object generated from a configuration yaml to instantiate the flexray interface.
+Using a variant it will return the FlexRayHardwareInterface upon successful instantiation or return a std::pair<FlexRayBus, FtResult>.
+See the example at the `Roboy/flexrayusbinterface repo <https://github.com/Roboy/myo_blink/blob/master/src/myo_blink.cpp#L204>`_

-The flexrayusbinterface interface to a muscle provides a controller configuration method, namely ``void setControllerParams(const comsControllerMode controlMode, control_Parameters_t controlParameters)``.
+to a muscle provides a controller configuration method, namely ``void setControllerParams(const comsControllerMode controlMode, control_Parameters_t controlParameters)``.
 The control mode is implemented as an enumeration the valid modes of which are: